How to Navigate Early Years of Marriage Without Letting Small Cracks Turn Into Big Distance

 - The early years of marriage are usually a season of adjustment, not automatic proof of incompatibility.

 The early years of marriage can feel strangely disorienting because love and stress often arrive together.
 You can care deeply about your partner and still feel irritated, lonely, overwhelmed, or unseen.
 That does not automatically mean you chose wrong.
 It often means you are in the phase where romance has to become structure, affection has to become skill, and two people have to learn how to build a life without quietly exhausting each other.
-Longitudinal and meta-analytic research supports the idea that relationship satisfaction is dynamic across time and that early marriage is often a period where patterns matter enormously.

 Why the Early Years of Marriage Feel More Intense Than Expected